czielinski/portfolioopt/README.md

 ### Installation

-Clone the repository via `git clone https://github.com/czielinski/portfolioopt.git` and install the module requirements via `pip install -r requirements.txt`.
+Clone the repository via `git clone https://github.com/czielinski/portfolioopt.git` and install the module via `python setup.py install`.
+To manually install the requirements you can also use `pip install -r requirements.txt`.
 Please also read the `LICENSE` file.
 To verify the installation run the tests with `python -m unittest discover` in the module directory or one of its parent folders.
 If everything is right, all tests should pass.

 The `portfolioopt` module provides the optimization routines, the file `example.py` provides a simple usage example.